sayakpaul/Denoised-Smoothing-TF/README.md

 # Denoised-Smoothing-TF
 Minimal implementation of [Denoised Smoothing: A Provable Defense for Pretrained Classifiers](https://arxiv.org/abs/2003.01908) in TensorFlow.
+This implementation is now a part of [Neural Structured Learning](https://github.com/tensorflow/neural-structured-learning/tree/master/research/third_party/denoised_smoothing).

 **Denoised Smoothing** is a simple and elegant way to (provably) robustify pre-trained image classification models (including the cloud APIs with only query access) and _l2_ adversarial attacks.
 [This blog post](https://www.microsoft.com/en-us/research/blog/denoised-smoothing-provably-defending-pretrained-classifiers-against-adversarial-examples/) provides a nice introduction to the method.
 The figure below summarizes what Denoised Smoothing is and how it works: